mdpatelcsecon/ZerOS/README.md

 Components (Planned)
 -----------
 - Kernel: Catalyst
-  - Hybrid kernel
+  - Monolithic kernel
-  - Exokernel inspired low level syscall interface though still agnostic to exact devices
-- System Library: Valence
-  - Thin wrapper library used so that kernel syscalls can change without breaking userspace
-  - C and all other higher level language implementations must develop their own standard libraries
-- Init System: Entanglement
-  - Single high performance program initially in assembly with raw syscalls but eventually in C using Valence
-- Shell: Eigen
-  - Extremely easy to use using full length words such that anyone who can read English can easily use it
+  - Uses novel target-action-arguments based extensible interface

 Design Concepts
 ----------------
 - Kernel APIs offer fine grained control while being agnostic to specific hardware devices
 - Lightweight and configurable processes
-- Simple filesystem (open, close, read, write) with no special files and each partition is treated as a separate device
-- Userspace Exceptions (USX): an interrupt-like mechanism for processes
 - A separate and well designed syscall for each type of device and kernel subsystem that is supported including virtual ones like the terminal
-- A small system library for making syscalls from C so that the kernel syscall interface can change over time without breaking userspace
+- A stub library for interacting with the kernel so the syscall interface can change over time without breaking userspace

 Build Instructions
 -------------------
+- NOTE: As of right now this project can only be built on GNU/Linux and the only OS it has been tested to build on is Fedora 38

 1. Build and install the GNU Binutils version 2.40 and GNU GCC Compiler version 12.2.0 both targeting x86_64-elf
 2. Add the aforementioned tools to your PATH environment variable
 3. Clone this repository
 4. Run the `make -jx` command where `x` is the number of threads you wish to use

-- `make clean` can sort of be used to delete all build artifacts
+- `make clean` can be used to delete all build artifacts
 - `make test` can be used to test a build in QEMU if it is installed